-The short-term capital projects were selected through a consultation process involving participants from community groups, local businesses, and city and state government to revitalize the Lower Manhattan community, as well as facilitate economic development after the attacks of September 11th.
-Manhattan Community Board 1 contributed insight into residents' needs for the area at meetings and through written correspondence.
-Input was solicited and received from organizations such as the Alliance for Downtown New York, the Real Estate Board of New York, the Association for a Better New York, the Partnership for New York City, Wall Street Rising, and the American Institute of Architects.
-Major area firms and property owners were also consulted to determine specific needs and ways to facilitate and sustain economic growth.
-The City of New York Mayor's Office compiled input from a number of sources and a range of constituencies, determining areas of overlap and greatest need.
 The Short-Term Capital Projects were first announced by Governor George Pataki on April 24, 2003.
+The projects were selected through a consultation process involving community groups, local businesses, major area firms, property owners, and city and state government representatives to revitalize the Lower Manhattan community and facilitate economic development after September 11th.
+Community Board 1, Manhattan, contributed insight into residents' needs for the area at meetings and in correspondence.
+Input was solicited from organizations such as the Alliance for Downtown New York, the Real Estate Board of New York, The Association for a Better New York, the Partnership for New York City, Wall Street Rising, and the American Institute of Architects.
+The City of New York Mayor's Office compiled input on the greatest need based on a number of sources and a range of constituencies.

-As LMDC selects projects for funding to revitalize Lower Manhattan, support from the public is considered.
+As LMDC selected projects for funding, support from the public was considered.
 Public support for many of the proposed short-term capital projects is summarized here.

-The proposed short-term capital project, Millennium High School, will provide increased educational opportunities for the children of Lower Manhattan and the unique quality of the school will help retain residents in the area.
-The school has received resounding support from many elected officials and civic organizations, including Community Board 1, Councilman Alan Gerson, Senator Charles Schumer, and Senator Hillary Clinton.
+The Millennium High School project was designed to provide increased educational opportunities for the children of Lower Manhattan and the unique quality of the school a factor in retaining area residents.
+The school has received resounding support from many elected officials and civic organizations, including Community Board 1, Council Member Alan Gerson, United States Senator Charles Schumer, and United States Senator Hillary Clinton.
 Community Board 1 stated that, "Excellent public schools were a significant factor leading to the popularity of Lower Manhattan as a place for the families to live and raise their children...finding a suitable public high school for one's child is a more difficult challenge.
 The Millennium High School would fill that void here in our district and would give families yet another good reason to live in this community."

-Many have asked for and voiced support for the construction of various parks in Lower Manhattan, including Senator Schumer, Community Board 1 and Community Board 2, the Friends of Hudson River Park, the Historic District Council, and others from the public and private sectors.
-The creation of open spaces and neighborhood parks will provide public facilities that add to the quality of life for all communities in lower Manhattan and draw residents and visitors to the area, which will also contribute to the rehabilitation of Lower Manhattan.

-The LMDC has heard from numerous groups supporting the Hudson River Park improvements.
-The Friends of Hudson River Park state that the section between Houston and Chambers Streets will be an extraordinary recreational resource for Downtown residents.
+Many have asked for and voiced support for the construction of various parks in Lower Manhattan, including Senator Schumer, Community Boards 1 and 2, the Friends of Hudson River Park, Historic Districts Council, and others from the public and private sectors.
+The creation of open spaces and neighborhood parks will provide public facilities that add to the quality of life for all communities in Lower Manhattan and draw residents and visitors to the area, which will also contribute to the rehabilitation of Lower Manhattan.
+One major open space project involves the improvement of Hudson River Park between Houston and Chambers Streets.
+The Friends of Hudson River Park states that the section will be an extraordinary recreational resource for area residents.
 Improvements to the park will enhance the quality of this public facility by adding recreational opportunities and the park will serve as a major attraction in Lower Manhattan.
-Other comments expressing support have been received from Community Board 1, Senator Schumer, Friends of Hudson River Park, Brooklyn Bridge Park Coalition, Historic Districts Council, New York City, Audubon Society, State Senator Thomas K. Duane, Hudson Park Trust Council, the New York Building Congress, Congressman Jerrold Nadler, and others from the public and private sector.
+Other comments expressing support have been received from Community Board 1, Senator Schumer, Brooklyn Bridge Park Coalition, Historic Districts Council, Audubon Society, State Senator Thomas K. Duane, Hudson Park Trust Council, the New York Building Congress, Congressman Jerrold Nadler, and others from the public and private sector.